GDC: Pandemic is clobbering indie game devs and freelancers

 The summer GDC event

-The results come in advance of the upcoming all-digital GDC Summer, which takes place August 4-6.
+The results come in advance of the upcoming all-digital GDC Summer, which takes place August 4 to August 6.
 Stern said that the pandemic has been so disruptive that the GDC felt like it was a good idea to do the special survey, compared to the usual one released each March.

-Stern said that about 5,000 people have signed up to attend the summer GDC sessions, which will take place across three days rather than the usual five days in the spring.
-She said most of the sessions would be shorter, lasting maybe 20 minutes rather than the usual 30 minutes to one hour.
+Stern said that about 5,000 people have signed up to attend the summer GDC sessions, which will take place over three days rather than the usual five days in the spring.
+She said most of the sessions would be shorter, lasting maybe 20 minutes rather than the usual 30 minutes-to-one hour.
 No sessions will be longer than 45 minutes.

 There are about 100 or so talks scheduled.
 Sponsors will have dedicated webpages where they can put their resources online, including prerecorded videos, white papers, and other materials.
 Attendees will be able to schedule video calls with other people.